Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

+In addition, we also studied two further scenarios to cross check the observed behaviour in the benchmark SSM events.
+In the first scenario where only $W\rightarrow l\nu$ decays are mandated, the signal acceptance of the AD filter undergoes a notable increase by a factor of 2 to 3, reaching an efficiency of 0.8, illustrated in Figure~\ref{fig:mass_jj_acceptance_3tev_decays}(a) in \ref{A2}.
+This effect is due to the fact that the rapidity-mass matrix elements for leptons and transverse masses are more frequently activated, making leptonic decays relatively more anomalous compared to the case with $W$ inclusive decay.
+Consequently, SSM events with the hadronic decays of $W$ are less anomalous.
+The acceptance for the SSM events with the hadronic decays of $W$ is lower than for the leptonic decays, as shown in \Fig{~\ref{fig:mass_jj_acceptance_3tev_decays}}(b) in \ref{A2}.

+In the second scenario, where the $W^{'}$ mass is elevated to 5~TeV within the benchmark SSM, a distinct trend emerges, as shown in Figure~\ref{fig:mass_jj_acceptance_5tev} in \ref{A2}.
+The signal acceptance of the AD filter increases to about 0.8--0.9.
+Moreover, the larger $W^{'}$ boson mass allows greater phase-space for higher final state multiplicities, which leads to events that are less aligned with the majority of the SM events.
+However, since in this high-mass region, the \ycut becomes more effective in rejecting the SM background than the AD selection, there appears to be no advantage in using the AD in the ``tail'' of the dijet mass spectra for the SSM signal.
+These observations, however, may depend on the kinematic features of the BSM models in the high-mass regime.

-It is essential to emphasize that the observed improvements in the discovery potential of heavy particles depends on the selection criterion applied to the loss value.
+It is also essential to emphasize that the observed improvements in the discovery potential of heavy particles depends on the selection criterion applied to the loss value.
 In this study, we employed the requirement $\logloss > -9.1$ inspired by the ATLAS analysis~\cite{ATLAS:2023ixc}.
-However, certain BSM models yielding low missing transverse energy or lepton multiplicities, such as the excited-quark $q^*$ models~\cite{Baur:1987ga} or the SSM with hadronic $W$ decay, may result in reduction of the reconstruction loss, making this requirement sub-optimal.
+However, certain BSM models yielding low missing transverse energy or lepton multiplicities, such as excited-quark $q^*$ models~\cite{Baur:1987ga}, may result in a reduction of the reconstruction loss, making this requirement sub-optimal.
 Nevertheless, since the rapidity difference is an integral component of the rapidity-mass matrix, we anticipate the AD filter to maintain its superior performance over the \ycut selection following an appropriate adjustment of the loss cut.